 The Jumby Bay Hawksbill Project (JBHP) has been monitoring nesting hawksbill sea turtles on Long Island, Antigua since 1987.

-The hawksbill population in Antigua exhibited long-term growth from 1987-2015, but annual nesting numbers have markedly declined in recent years.
+The hawksbill population in Antigua exhibited long-term growth from 1987-2015.
+But, annual nesting numbers have markedly declined in recent years.
 As such, there is an immediate need to assess causes of this decline, such as degradation of foraging habitat.
 Hawksbills forage in coral reef ecosystems and are considered keystone species because their decline has deleterious effects on reef ecosystems.
-Therefore, understanding the hawksbill’s role in their environment is critical for conservation of their species and coral reef ecosystems as a whole.
+Understanding the hawksbill’s role in their environment is critical for conservation of their species.
+And, of coral reef ecosystems as a whole.

-Stable isotope analysis of inert and metabolically active tissues has been used across taxa to better understand the diets of organisms.
+Stable isotope analysis of inert and metabolically active tissues has been used across taxa to understand the diets of organisms.
 In particular, δ13C and δ15N values have been widely used to predict location of foraging and trophic level of the marine consumers.
-While isotope applications with sea turtles have recently proliferated, isotope studies of hawksbills are less common, and time-series analysis of Caribbean hawksbill keratin isotope composition is mainly absent from the literature.
+While isotope applications with sea turtles have recently proliferated, isotope studies of hawksbills are less common.
+And, time-series analysis of Caribbean hawksbill keratin isotope composition is mainly absent from the literature.
 The archive of trophic history stored in carapace keratin could provide a powerful method for evaluating resource use by hawksbills in reef ecosystems.
 Using stable isotope analysis of hawksbill scute tissue and prey items (Porifera – sea sponges) from a known foraging ground, I will be assessing resource use patterns of the Long Island hawksbill population.